contao/docs/docs/manual/guides/install-test-versions.en.md

 The development team of Contao adheres to a specific [release plan][releasePlan] when developing new versions of Contao (and maintaining current versions).
-Before each planned major and minor version release there will a specific timeframe for developing this new version.
+Before each planned major and minor version release there will be a specific timeframe for developing this new version.
 New features will be added until a deadline is reached, after which the first release candidates will be published.
 If no further issues are found during testing of the developer version and the release candidates, the stable version of the new version will be released.

 Even though Contao uses unit testing, unforeseen issues can always occur after implementing new features or changing existing ones.
-Thus testing still needs to be done by actual users.
+Thus, testing still needs to be done by actual users.
 Since Contao is an open source software it can benefit from community engagement for such tests.